ConvoyPanel/documentation/docs/guide/deployment/index.md

 ## Install Docker

 ::: danger
-There's ZERO support from Performave if you don't install Convoy with Docker.
+We do not provide support for methods of deployment other than our official Docker configuration.
 :::

 Convoy uses Docker for everything.
 The source code comes with a Docker configuration that will ensure that everything works.
-It's possible to use cPanel, but it'll be ABSOLUTELY hard.
-You'll be spending more time debugging configuration errors with cPanel than working at a retail job for enough money to buy a virtual machine to run Convoy smoothly.

 ```sh
 curl -fsSL https://get.docker.com/ | sh